 - Slime Factory What kid doesn’t love slime!
 I ignore the mess as my kids just love it.
 This slime kit was a big hit, is messy, its fun, it interactive!
 Lots and lots of play for my two boys with this one particularly the glow in the dark ones.
 My pair literally wiled away hours and I mean hours playing with this kit.
 Yes it is messy but go with it, its educational and fun and kept mine entertained for hours.

 - Clementoni Mind Designer Robot this is heading up the price scales but in my view very worth the heftier price tag (€59.99).
 This innovative robot guides your children through the process of learning maths, arithmetic and geometry.
 It introduces your child to design using the precision motors which enable them to create geometric shapes and designs of varying complexity with extreme precision.
 This robot can be programmed manually or by voice using the innovative voice recognition function.
 Using the exclusive free App, your child can experiment with coding instruction blocks, create complex geometrical shapes and play with loads of original interactive code-games.
 My oldest adores this, he is in the right age bracket for it and used the app feature on my ipad for it.
 Its really clever its functional and provides hours of independent, educational play.
+In a word that is becoming increasingly technology advance, enabling kids to take their first steps into coding has never been as important.

 - Meccano was around even back in my day (and long before!) and its really stood the test of time.
 Its doesn’t have to high tech to be STEM.
 Meccano is one of the brand names that have endured the generations which is obvious a testament to its strength and popularity.
 Our current favourite is the Ferrari kit, I mean whats not to love.
 Admittedly its pitched at a slightly older age group but this have proved some great fun for the Dada Fairy and my oldest to have some bonding time.
 The bits are small and at times a little fiddly so do keep away for teeny hands!